PivotStick/gato/README.md

 // No required properties but only the defined
 // properties will be accepted, it will throw
-// an error if it's not a valid value for a property class Book extends Model {
+// an error if it's not a valid value for a property module.exports = class Book extends Model {
     // We use the prototype property so we can have
     // the types on instantiated documents
     // (You will see that you can create your own types with their own validator & constructor)